 - Read the Microsoft Exchange 5.5 Disaster Recovery white paper on the Microsoft web site. - Ensure that the your operating system and Exchange Server application is operational and that you have the same Service Pack you had prior to the disaster.
 The BrightStor ARCserve Backup Disaster Recovery Option provides an automated and efficient way for you to complete these tasks.
-For more information, see the BrightStor ARCserve Backup Disaster Recovery Option Guide. - Restore the databases to the Exchange Server.
-For instructions on how to restore the database to the Exchange Server, see Restore Procedure.
+For more information, see the Disaster Recovery Option Guide.

+Restore the databases to the Exchange Server.
+For instructions on how to restore the database to the Exchange Server, see Perform a Database Level Restore.

 Note: After restoring an Exchange Server 5.5 database, you may need to perform a Directory or Information Store consistency adjustment to completely restore your database information.
 The Directory or Information Store consistency adjuster is used in disaster recovery scenarios where you cannot restore the directory to the recovery computer, or where the Information Store is copied to a recovery computer with a name that is different from that of the original server.
 For information on performing a consistency adjustment, see the white papers on the Microsoft web site.

-Chapter

-Document Level Backup and Restore
+Chapter 4: Performing Document Level Backups and Restores